sheam/template-scaffolder/README.md

 working directory will be used.

 Use this value if you need something other than the defaults.

+### `stripLines`
+Use for removing lines from the template before processing.
+A list of strings or regex patterns used to test each line.
+Lines that match any pattern will be removed before processing variables and macros.
+If a pattern is a string, the test will determine if the line starts with that string (ignoring whitespace).
+For regex patterns, `test()` will be called on the line to determine a match.

 ### `afterFileCreated` _(optional)_
 If you need some special processing after a file has been scaffolded, you can